rossmintzer11/Cyber-Project1-DVWA-ELK/README.md

 - Metric Beat

 These Beats allow us to collect the following information from each machine:
--File Beat
+- File Beat
-  -changes to logs and files
+  - changes to logs and files
--Metric Beat
+- Metric Beat
-  -CPU usage, memory, file system, disk IO, and network IO statistics
+  - CPU usage, memory, file system, disk IO, and network IO statistics

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: